How to write a eulogy

 These simple steps will help you write and deliver a eulogy:

-A eulogy is the name given to a speech at a funeral commemorating the life of the person who has passed.
+A eulogy, or funeral speech, is a speech given at a funeral to commemorate someone’s life.
 It’s an important way of saying goodbye and can often provide comfort to those who are grieving.
+Eulogies help remind everyone of favourite memories and the legacy of their loved one.

 The eulogy is often seen as one of the most important parts of the funeral service, though there is no right or wrong when choosing who should deliver it.

-Family closest to the deceased will ultimately have the final say.
-A eulogy is typically given by a close family member, friend or a minister.
+Family closest to the person who has passed will ultimately have the final say in who delivers the funeral speeches.
+The eulogy itself is typically given by a close family member, friend or a minister.
 There’s no reason why two people cannot deliver the eulogy, or in some cases, it may be more appropriate to open the eulogies to all attendees.
 This may help celebrate their life and ensure everyone gets a chance to tell their most memorable memories – if time allows.
+Speaking at a funeral can be hard, so make sure you have someone lined up to step in if needed.

-The following questions should help you get started when writing a eulogy:
+The following questions should help you to think about how to write a eulogy:

 - What words would you use to describe them?